Hazing Prevention Policy

 Student Conduct Process Guidelines for this Policy

-The University recognizes the sensitivity of certain situations regarding hazing and if and when applicable, the University’s Medical Amnesty Policy will be applied.
+The University recognizes the sensitivity of certain situations regarding hazing.
+If and when applicable, the University’s Medical Amnesty Policy will be applied for students subjected to Hazing.
+Hazing allegations that include alleged violations of the Sexual Misconduct (Title IX) Policy may be addressed through the Sexual Misconduct Resolution Process.

 Distribution of the Hazing Prevention Policy

-2. It is the responsibility of the organization or team’s leadership to inform alumni, advisers and coaches of the University’s Hazing Prevention Policy.
+- It is the responsibility of the organization's or team’s leadership to inform alumni, advisers and coaches of the University’s Hazing Prevention Policy.

 Reason for Policy

-This policy pertains to acts conducted on or off campus or school property if the acts are deemed to constitute hazing under this policy and/or Pennsylvania law.
+This policy pertains to acts conducted -on or -off campus or University property if the acts are deemed to constitute hazing under this policy and/or Pennsylvania law.
 The policy applies to all students, applicants, admitted individuals, employees, volunteers, alumni and other persons associated with the University.

 Appeal Statement/Process